Kathy Antonello, FCAS, FSA, MAAA

 After four years with Sigma Consulting Group, Paul Hendrick joined NCCI in 2017 and currently works in the legislative analysis and medical regulation and informatics focus areas.

 Hendrick earned his BA in mathematics and classical studies from Vanderbilt University, and his MA in mathematics from the University of South Carolina.
-He is an Associate of the Casualty Actuarial Society.
+He is a Fellow of the Casualty Actuarial Society.

 More Articles by Paul Hendrick